Demand Forecasting Methods: Using Machine Learning to See the Future of Sales

 Watch our video for a quick overview of demand forecasting strategies

-Demand planning serves as the starting point for many other activities, such as warehousing, shipping, price forecasting, and, especially, supply planning that aims at fulfilling the demand and requires data on the anticipated needs of customers.
+Demand planning serves as the starting point for many other activities, such as warehousing, shipping, price forecasting, financial planning, and, especially, supply planning that aims at fulfilling the demand and requires data on the anticipated needs of customers.